Antitrust Law

 Mathilde Cayot

-Unfair competition, parasitism, abrupt termination of established commercial relations, collusion, abuse of dominant position, market power, competitive damage, price fixing, mergers, state aid, European authorities: the key terms of competition law are legion.
-Competition law is not easy to grasp.
-This book aims to make it accessible to all by presenting an analysis of both anti-competitive practices (antitrust law) and those that fall within the scope of general business law (unfair competition, non-competition clauses, practices restricting competition, etc.).
+Unfair competition, free-riding, abrupt termination of established business relationships, collusion, abuse of a dominant position, market power, competitive harm, price fixing, mergers, state aid, European authorities: the key terms of competition law are countless.
+Competition law is not easily grasped.
+This book aims to make it accessible to everyone by presenting an analysis of both anti-competitive practices (antitrust law) and those embedded in general business law (unfair competition, non-compete clauses, practices that restrict competition, etc.).

-This fourth edition of competition law tracks developments in rules and case law and provides a better understanding of the contributions of the EGalim laws in terms of restrictive competition practices and their international application, developments in compensation for economic damage, the upheaval in the rules on anti-competitive practices following the Covid-19 crisis, and the return of inflation and rising international tensions, which are affecting the claim to the existence of a "competitive order."
+This fourth edition of *Competition Law* tracks developments in the law and case law, providing a better understanding of the contributions of the EGalim laws regarding anti-competitive practices and their international application, developments in compensation for economic harm, the upheaval in the rules governing anti-competitive practices following the COVID-19 crisis, as well as the return of inflation and rising international tensions that undermine the claim to the existence of a “competitive order.”

-General overview of domestic, European, and international rules on anti-competitive practices – Antitrust law rules
+Overview of domestic, European, and international laws governing anti-competitive practices – Antitrust Law

 The authors: